iGlitch/adblock-filter-compiler/README.md

 ## Usage

 1. Clone the repository or download the source code.
-2. Add or remove blocklist URLs in the `blocklist_urls` list (optionally add or remove whitelist URLs in the `whitelist_urls` list) in the `adblock_filter_compiler.py` file.
+2. Add or remove URLs in the `config.json` file to your liking.
 4. Run the `adblock_filter_compiler.py` script.
-This will generate the `blocklist.txt` file with the combined filter list in AdBlock syntax format.
+This will generate the .txt file(s) with the combined filter list in AdBlock syntax format.
+Ready for import.

 ## Automated Updates

 This repository uses GitHub Actions to automate the filter generation process.
-The workflow runs every day and updates the `blocklist.txt` and `whitelist.txt` file if there are any changes.
+The workflow runs every day and updates the `blacklist.txt` and `whitelist.txt` file if there are any changes.

 ## Dependencies